The Bachelor (Australian TV series) season 1: Episode 6

-The remaining 12 women were all invited on a farm day at Calmsley Hill Farm at Abbotsbury, 40 km west of Sydney.
+The remaining 12 women were all invited on a farm day at Calmsley Hill City Farm at Abbotsbury, 40 km west of Sydney.
 Tim stated he wanted to see who embraced the simple life with a view into knowing a little more about his future partner.
 From the group, Tim took Dani to feed newborn lambs and Sarah to feed a calf.
 Later, a challenge was set to herd sheep into a pen and Anna won the challenge.
 This gave them some time apart from the group and they shared a kiss.
 They talked of how they missed each other in the last few weeks since their first one-on-one date.
 Tim told Anna he felt a connection with her.
 Towards the late afternoon, Tim told the girls he had a surprise set for the evening – a traditional barn dance.
 At nights' end, he thanked the girls for a great day and handed an envelope over, which was a one-on-one date invitation and Natalie was selected.